 As you would expect, the market for cybersecurity solutions is growing.
 PRNewswire projects this market to reach $300 billion in 2024, from a modest $120 billion in 2017.

-Let’s take a step back before we talk about how long does a security software development project takes, and let’s agree on the right methodology.
-An enterprise security software is a high-value asset for the enterprise.
+Let’s take a step back before we talk about how long a computer security software development project takes, and let’s agree on the right methodology.
+Enterprise security software is a high-value asset for the enterprise.

 I will now take you through the various phases of this project, describing how much time each phase needs.
 These phases are as follows: